Vatsal09/Garage-Automation/Group10_Demo_1/1_code/README1.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To run the run the code, you must start the website: in the terminal go to mysite and then run python manage.py runserver Then go to http://127.0.0.1:8000/parking and click login: Username="Vatsal" password="group10password"  #NOTE! the capital V in the username, dont include quotes
+To run the run the code, you must start the website: in the terminal go to mysite and then run python manage.py runserver Then go to http://127.0.0.1:8000/parking and double click login: Username="Vatsal" password="group10password"  #NOTE! the capital V in the username, dont include quotes

 Register a new account in http://127.0.0.1:8000/parking, if necessary